yftorrezg/30-Days-Of-JavaScript/23_Day_Event_listeners/23_day_event_listeners.md

 </html>
 ```

-By now you are familiar with addEventListen method and how to attach event listener.
-There are many types of event listeners.
-But in this challenge we will focus the most common important events.
-List of events:

 - click - when the element clicked
 - dblclick - when the element double clicked
 - mouseenter - when the mouse point enter to the element